 - 1.f In foreign offices.
-Report in the appropriate column the amount of all loans secured by real estate in foreign offices, as defined for Schedule RC-C, part I, item 1, that are past due 30 days or more or are in nonaccrual status as of the report date. - Loans to depository institutions and acceptances of other banks.
-Report on the FFIEC 041 in the appropriate column and on the FFIEC 031 in the appropriate subitem and column the amount of all loans to depository institutions and acceptances of other banks, as defined for Schedule RC-C, part I, item 2, that are past due 30 days or more or are in nonaccrual status as of the report date.
+Report in the appropriate column the amount of all loans secured by real estate in foreign offices included in Schedule RC-C, part I, item 1, that are past due 30 days or more or are in nonaccrual status as of the report date. - Loans to depository institutions and acceptances of other banks.
+Report on the FFIEC 041 in the appropriate column and on the FFIEC 031 in the appropriate subitem and column the amount of all loans to depository institutions and acceptances of other banks included in Schedule RC-C, part I, item 2, that are past due 30 days or more or are in nonaccrual status as of the report date.